kmurph73/set-state-is-great/README.md

 In this scenario, `main`, `drawer`, and `home` are your _stores_.

-Since sSIG is designed to be global, feel free to attach `store` to a global object for global access, eg:
+Since SSiG is designed to be global, feel free to attach `store` to a global object for global access, eg:

 ``` javascript
 window.App = {store: store};